ClickCease How to resolve keyword cannibalization [6 solutions]

 Following the steps above is just one of the ways to identify whether you have issues with keyword cannibalization for your keyword.

-The fact that the top ranking page is changing reveals that I have potential issues with keyword cannibalization.
-It shows that I have 2 competing pages which Google have had issues choosing between which one to display in SERP.
+The fact that the top-ranking page is changing reveals that I have potential issues with keyword cannibalization.
+It shows that I have two competing pages which Google has had issues choosing between in the SERPs.

-By looking at all of your keywords in Morningscore you will se a landing page under every keyword ranking within top 100 on Google.
+By looking at all of your keywords in Morningscore, you will see a landing page under every keyword ranking within the top 20 on Google.

 Top landing page ranking in keyword rank tracker